 Most educational programs are designed to train people for multiple occupational types, many of which are simultaneously linked with other educational programs, presenting a complexity when comparing supply and demand for any particular educational program.
 For instance, the Computer Systems Networking & Telecommunications program is mapped to three different occupations: computer support specialists, information security analysts, and computer systems analysts.
-If we focus on just one of the occupations for this list-computer support specialists-it is also mapped to 10 different educational programs, spanning program titles such as Computer Systems Analysis to Medical Office Computer Specialist.
+If we focus on just one of the occupations for this list-computer support specialists-it is also mapped to 10 different educational programs, spanning program titles such as Computer Systems Analysis and Medical Office Computer Specialist.

 To ensure that no double counting occurs, it is necessary either to realign the program groupings to eliminate the mapping of occupations to multiple programs or to determine what proportion of demand should be compared with supply numbers from each program.
-EMSI takes the second approach in this analysis, which has the advantage of maintaining the program titles and descriptions in roughly the same format that data are reported to BOG, ICUF and IPEDS.
-EMSI uses a formula that favors program types with the largest number of completers, attributing a greater proportion of demand to these than the programs that produce a smaller number of completers.
+Through the EMSI system we took the second approach in this analysis, which has the advantage of maintaining the program titles and descriptions in roughly the same format that data are reported to BOG, ICUF and IPEDS.
+The EMSI system uses a formula that favors program types with the largest number of completers, attributing a greater proportion of demand to these than the programs that produce a smaller number of completers.
 This method utilizes the assumption that the higher output educational programs are likely feeding a higher degree of demand within the service region.

-One possible criticism of this methodology is that it assumes, all else being equal, students from higher-output programs are more likely to obtain a job than students from lower-output programs, whereas in reality students are judged more by their skills and merits than their educational program of study.
+One possible criticism of this methodology is that it assumes, all else being equal, that students from higher-output programs are more likely to obtain a job than students from lower-output programs, whereas in reality students are judged more by their skills and merits than their educational program of study.
 The intention of the analysis is not to rate students' capability of competing for jobs, but rather to capture the unique dynamics of the local labor market.
 For example, in a region where a unique program such as Commercial and Advertising Art is more prevalent than Graphic Design, it can safely be assumed that the graduates of the Commercial and Advertising Art program will be offered a larger number of local openings than are students from the Graphic Design program.
-If such were not the case, it would be unlikely for the
+If such were not the case, it would be unlikely for the Commercial and Advertising Art program to remain the producer of local talent in the long-term, as the program would yield students to a program with a more successful job placement rate.
+This process is highlighted in more detail in the appendix, but one key point to note is that the analysis at each educational level is cumulative.
+Therefore, when the analysis is performed at the PhD level, we are actually examining supply and demand at all educational levels between bachelor's degrees and PhDs.
+The analysis is performed in this way because it would be overly restrictive to assume that employment opportunities are strictly limited by discrete educational categories.

-&lt;sup>4 Note this adjustment is performed on a program-by-program basis without consideration of individual colleges or training providers.
+&lt;sup>5 Note this adjustment is performed on a program-by-program basis without consideration of individual colleges or training providers.
 Therefore, a single program offered at one large institution has no advantage over a group of similar programs offered a number of smaller educational providers provided that the aggregate output of the smaller schools is near the output of the single larger school.